Leonard Lewis: Personal life

 Lewis was born on 29 November 1927, in Tottenham, North London, but moved to East Barnet when he was about seven.
-He was educated at a local grammar school, where he met his future wife, Jean.
+He was educated at the local grammar school, where he met his future wife, Jean.
 They married in 1950 and remained together til Lewis' death in 2005.
 He was a father to three daughters, Sian, Tessa and Maria.

 Lewis and his wife retired to Somerset in 1995, where he remained active despite health problems.
-He had a keen interest in traveling, calligraphy and ice-cream making.
-He was also involved with his local community—three weeks before his death, his production of She Stoops to Conquer, for the South Petherton Drama Group, received "rave reviews".
+He had a keen interest in travelling, calligraphy and ice-cream making.
+He was also involved with his local community – three weeks before his death, his production of She Stoops to Conquer, for the South Petherton Drama Group, received "rave reviews".
 He died suddenly on 2 December 2005, aged 78.